dbadrak/adelphi-pool/README.md

 Note: Local, state and municipal statutes, ordinances, rules and regulations, may have depth limitations in conflict with this section.
 The LSC and all Member Clubs should check for this at all times.

+### Dimentions

+103.3 RACING COURSE DIMENSIONS
+- .1 /M/ Length.
+  - A Long Course: 50.00 meters (164 feet and 1/2 inch).
+  - B Short Course: 25.00 yards or 25.00 meters (82 feet and 1/4 inch).
+  - C Dimensional Tolerance: Against the required length, a tolerance of minus (-) 0.000 meters in a vertical plane extending 0.3 meters (12 inches) above and 0.8 meters (2 feet 7-1/2 inches) below the surface of the water at all points of both end walls.
+The plus tolerances apply for National, Trials Class, World Aquatics and international competition.
+See the current Operating Policy Manual and World Aquatics Facilities Rules FR2 for details.
+  - D When automatic officiating equipment touch pads are used at one or both ends, the course shall be of such length that ensures the required distance between the two touch pads or between either pad and the opposite end of the course.
+  - E When the racing course is fixed by the use of movable bulkheads, such bulkheads shall be designed to resist lateral deflection due to tension exerted by the attachment of the lane dividers to ensure the required course distance in all lanes.
+  - F See Article 104, Rules for Swimming Records, for course measurements requirements.
+- .2 Width.
+  - A /NC/ Eight or ten lanes, minimum width of 2.5 meters (8 feet 2-1/2 inches), from center line to center line of the lane dividers, with approximately 0.45 meters (1 foot 6 inches) of additional open water outside lanes 1 and 8 (or 10).
+The Program & Events Coordinator (or his/ her designee) may waive this requirement for National Championships.
+  - B /LSC/ Minimum lane width for competitive swimming shall be 7 feet (2.13 meters).

 ### Backstroke Flags